apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kesha Performs At 2024 WeHo Pride in L.A., Flips Off Diddy**
+**Florida deputy who fatally shot Airman Roger Fortson fired**

-You can read more about it [here](https://www.tmz.com/2024/06/01/kesha-perform-west-hollywood-pride-los-angeles-concert-flip-off-diddy-tik-tok/).
+You can read more about it [here](https://apnews.com/article/airman-shot-florida-deputy-roger-fortson-c616444086b39d20a80f35ba86ec531b).

 ## Requirements
 - Python 3.8